Buy Now, Pay Later (BNPL) Scheme Guide in India

 Benefits of Using BNPL for Indian Shoppers

-- Increased conversion rate.
 According to a 2023 report by Baymard Institute, the average cart abandonment rate globally is around 70%, with lack of payment options being a key reason.
 BNPL enables clients to purchase desired goods and services even when their financial situation is precarious.
-Additionally, it enables consumers to leverage the current deals and special discounts offered by different online stores.

-- A larger Purchasing Audience.
-Flexible BNPL plans (3 to 12 months) allow customers to manage large purchases better — helping brands improve affordability and customer retention.
-Via this, they can reach a broader audience, including kids and teens with limited purchasing power.
+Flexible BNPL plans allow customers to manage large purchases better — helping brands improve affordability and customer retention.
+Via this, they can reach a broader audience with limited purchasing power.

-- One method to encourage your customers is to offer various flexible payment systems and financing options.
+One method to encourage your customers is to offer various flexible payment systems and financing options to make products more accessible.

 What Are the Cons of BNPL?

-- Increased merchant fees.
 Both the customer and the merchant are charged by banks and credit companies that provide BNPL services.
-However, BNPL systems charge higher costs than standard payment methods; these fees typically range from 2 to 6 percent of the purchase price.
+These fees typically range from 2 to 6 percent of the purchase price, which is higher than standard payment methods.

-- Consumers may be tempted to spend more than they can afford.
+The ease of use and immediate gratification provided by BNPL services mean that consumers may be frequently tempted to spend significantly more than they can actually afford.

-- Your credit report can suffer if you fail to pay your bills on time.
-Other drawbacks of BNPL include shopping on the spur of the moment, purchasing over one’s means, high-interest rates, and late penalties.
-The credit card limit may become very low.
+Your credit report can suffer if you fail to pay bills on time.
+Other drawbacks include high-interest rates, late penalties, and the potential for your credit card limit to become very low.

-- As a business brand, when problems emerge with your BNLP system, you incur the risk of tarnishing your reputation.
+As a business brand, you must ensure your BNPL integration is seamless.
+When technical or financial problems emerge with your system, you incur the risk of tarnishing your reputation with customers.

 With the Indian BNPL market maturing, providers now offer differentiated plans.
 Choosing the right one requires evaluating interest terms, repayment cycles, e-commerce security, and integration options.